bignuttawuts/react-admin/README.md

 # React Admin

-This is a React project uses an opinionated system of folder and code organization while building applications that are bootstrapped using create-react-app.
+This is a React project uses an opinionated system of folder and code organization while building applications that are bootstrapped using vite.
 By utilizing a feature-oriented architecture and the one action per file pattern, it is created to be scalable, testable, and maintainable.
 This makes sure the grouping and decoupling of application logic are good.

 ## What's inside?